 There are several hazards to hiking, but a little preparedness goes a long way.
 Know your limits, and make sure the terrain you are about to embark on does not exceed your abilities.
 Check the elevation change on a trail before you set out—a 1-mile trail might be more difficult than you expect.
 Always pack extra water, and make sure someone knows where you're going and when to expect your return.
 Employ the buddy system if you can.
 If you must hike alone, make sure there are other hikers on the trail the day you go, and leave a note on the dashboard of your car to let authorities and park rangers know your route and the day you left.

 What to Wear

 For most day hikes, you'll need good hiking shoes, gators, a rain jacket (and possibly rain pants), wool socks, and a shirt that wicks.
-You'll also want to take along: mosquito repellent, hiking poles, layered clothes and fleeces that wick, a water bottle or CamelBak, extra food (it's best to store food in your day pack and not on your body), bear mace, and hiking poles.
-Check out local secondhand stores or gear swaps in the area if you're traveling long enough, or go online to find local groups who lend gear or know where to get affordable options.
+You'll also want to take along: mosquito repellent, hiking poles, layered clothes and fleece that wicks, a water bottle or hydration packs, extra food (it's best to store food in your day pack and not on your body), and bear mace.

 Harding Icefield Trail, Kenai Fjords National Park, Seward.
 This trail, located near Seward's Exit Glacier (a 120-mile drive from Anchorage), is about 8.2 miles round-trip with a 3,000-foot change in elevation, and affords one of the best glacier-overlook views in the state.
 It's a strenuous hike, slightly more challenging in areas where the snow hasn't melted off the upper reaches (even as late as July), but doable by most—and immensely rewarding.
 The ice field is tough to photograph, but your mind's eye will carry a fantastic panorama for years to come.